Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 Focus on Skin Cancer: An Overview | Ausmed

-Australia has one of the highest skin cancer rates worldwide, with current predictions forecasting at least two out of three Australians will be diagnosed with skin cancer by the age of 70.
+The start of summer in Australia is an important time for nurses to turn their focus to the skin.
+Australia has one of the highest skin cancer rates worldwide, with the Cancer Council Australia forecasting that at least two out of three Australians will be diagnosed with skin cancer in their lifetime.
 Luckily, skin cancer is visible, mostly preventable and curable when detected and treated early.

 Read more on Ausmed Education website